rafaeljusto/contactme/README.md

-It is recommended before running the service to set the environment variables instead of using the command line parameters for safety reasons (you don't want your password visible in the process list).
-And using environment variables allows you to use the service via upstart!
+It is recommended before running the service to set the environment variables instead of using the command line parameters for safety reasons (you don't want your password visible in the process list), or use the configuration file.

 Command line example (without using environment variables):